Battle of the Bands & Vans will be fun for all ages

 Tasty Cuisine will add to the fun, as vendors showcase their talents.

-Culinary Skull of Peoria returns this year with their deep fried PB&J, ever popular with the grownups, as well as their gourmet burgers.
-Poppin’ Hot Kettle Corn will have nachos, pretzels, shaved ice, and kettle corn, of course.
+Culinary Skol of Peoria returns this year with its deep-fried PB&J, ever popular with the grownups, as well as its gourmet burgers.
+Poppin’ Hot Kettle Corn will have nachos, pretzels, shaved ice and kettle corn, of course.

+Locked & Loaded will be there with chicken wings, loaded potatoes, mac-and-cheese fries and pork sandwiches.

+Louise Navajo Tacos will serve up Navajo tacos.
+Charlie’s Smokewagon will be there with its Texas barbecue.

 (0) comments